 Coomera Connector

-So while not all firms will be handed money to go and build out the city, the uptick in spending will result in an increase in work for all related industries.
+So while not all firms will be handed money to go and build out the city, the uptick in spending ahead of the Brisbane 2032 Olympic games will result in an increase in work for all related industries.

-One thing we can count on is that the next ten years will be a very exciting time for the city of Brisbane and the surrounding areas.
+One thing we can count on is that the next ten years will be a very exciting time for the city of Brisbane and the surrounding areas as it gets a major upgrade for the Brisbane 2032 Olympic and Paralympic games.

 For more information or for help getting your project underway